marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/estimate.rst

 Stage 3: estimating the model
 `````````````````````````````

-As the sweat pours from your brow, you click on the Results menu in the MarsBaR
+As the sweat pours from your brow, you click on the Results menu in the
-window.
-Scarcely believing it could be this easy, you choose the first item on
+MarsBaR window.
+Scarcely believing it could be this easy, you choose the
-the menu, Estimate results.
+first item on the menu, *Estimate results*.
 It was that easy!
-MarsBaR takes the default
+MarsBaR
-design and the extracted data, and runs the model.
-There are more progress
+takes the default design and the extracted data, and runs the
-reports to the matlab console; finally you see the suggestion that you use the
+model.
+There are more progress reports to the matlab console; finally
-results section for assessment.
+you see the suggestion that you use the results section for assessment.